 The Capacity Management Incentive Mechanism is designed to encourage the Company to actively market off-peak unutilized transportation and storage capacity on upstream pipelines in the secondary market.
+It also addresses the sharing of asset management fees paid by asset managers, and other forms of compensation received by the Company for the release and/or utilization of the Company's transportation and storage assets by third-parties.
 The net incentive benefits will be shared between the Company's customers and the Company on a 90% /10% basis.